sethbrasile/ember-remodal/README.md

   - Using a modal as a loading state.
   - Facing a modal that needs to programmatically open then close quickly.
-You should generally use the [promises that are returned](#promises) from `open` and `close` to avoid this, but sometimes promises are more complex to use than is preferable.
+You should generally use the [promises that are returned](#promises) from `open` and `close`, but sometimes promises are more complex to use than is preferable.
 An example of this could be a modal that opens on one route, then closes on another.

 - `forService`: If `true`, the modal is registered with the `remodal` service in your application.
 You'll find more on using modals as a service in